-The report provides information on program delivery status of the Local Bridge Seismic Retrofit Program (LBSRP) for the 1,235 bridges, which includes the 479 bridges, adopted by the California Transportation Commission (Commission) on May 28, 2008.
+The purpose of this report is to provide information on program delivery status of the Local Bridge Seismic Retrofit Program (LBSRP) for the1,235 bridges which includes the 479 bridges adopted by the California Transportation Commission (Commission) on May 28, 2007.

-The 479 bridges adopted by the Commission were identified to receive bond funds to match federal Highway Bridge Program (HBP) funds for their right-of-way and construction phases.
-Additional investigation by the Department revealed that 11 bridges either were not owned by local agencies, the seismic retrofit had already been completed, or the bridge had been demolished/removed.
-In addition, 42 Bay Area Rapid Transit (BART) bridges in this program will be defederalized as requested by BART and will be a new project undertaken by BART alone.
-No local assistance federal or State funds will be needed for that work.
-Therefore, this report will reflect the program delivery of 1,193 bridges under LBSRP, which includes 426 bond bridges from here on.
+The 479 bridges adopted by the Commission were identified to receive bond funds to match federal Highway Bridge Program (HBP) funds for their right of way and construction phases.
+Additional investigation by the Department revealed that eleven bridges either were not owned by local agencies, the seismic retrofit had already been completed, or the bridge had been demolished/removed.
+In addition, 42 Bay Area Rapid Transit (BART) bridges in this program will be de-federalized as requested by BART and will be a new project undertaken by BART alone.
+No local assistance federal or state funds will be needed for that work.
+Therefore this report will reflect the program delivery of 1,193 bridges under LBSRP which includes 426 bond bridges from here on.

 The Highway Safety, Traffic Reduction, Air Quality and Port Security Bond Act of 2006 provides \$125 million of State matching funds to complete the LBSRP with bond funds.
-The Bond program budget of \$125 million is to be allocated to provide the 11.47 percent required local match for right-of-way and construction phases of remaining seismic retrofit work on local bridges, ramps, and overpasses and includes \$2.5 million set aside for bond administrative costs.
-An additional \$32.9 million

-State match through annual exchange of a portion of local share of funds received from federal HBP fund is also available to accommodate the current remaining required local match needs.
-The Commission has allocated \$13.5 million bond funds for fiscal year (FY) 2007/08 and \$21 million bond funds for FY 2008/09.
-Consistent with the Local Bridge Seismic Retrofit Guidelines, the Department has exchanged \$24.3 million of local share of funds received through the federal HBP for State funds to accommodate local match needs for BART bridges.
-To date, \$11.3 million of seismic bond funds have been suballocated.
+The Bond program budget of \$125 million is to be allocated to provide the 11.47 percent required local match for right of way and construction phases of remaining seismic retrofit work on local bridges, ramps, and overpasses and includes \$2.5 million set aside for bond administrative costs.
+An additional \$32.9 million state match through annual exchange of a portion of local share of funds received from federal HBP fund is also available to accommodate the current remaining required local match needs.
+The Commission has allocated \$13.5 million bond funds for FY 2007/08 and \$21 million bond funds for FY 2008/09.
+Consistent with the Local Bridge Seismic Retrofit Guidelines, the Department has exchanged \$24.3 million of local share of funds received through the federal HBP for state funds to accommodate local match needs for BART bridges.
+To date, \$14.7 million of seismic bond funds have been sub-allocated.

-This report fulfills the Department's statutory reporting requirement outlined in AB 144 (Chapter 71, Statutes of 2005), which amended Section 188.5 (g) of the Streets and Highways Code as follows:
+This report fulfills the Department's statutory reporting requirement outlined in Assembly Bill (AB) 144 (Chapter 71, Statutes of 2005), which amended Section 188.5 (g) of the Streets and Highways Code as follows: